freddavies/Telluric-Fitter/README.rst

 	FCFLAG="-frecord-marker=4 -std=legacy" \
 	UTIL_FILE=util_gfortran.f90

-The same flag must be added to FCFLAG in the file `~/.TelFit/lnfl/build/makefile.common`:
+The same flag must also be added to FCFLAG in the file `~/.TelFit/lnfl/build/makefile.common`:

 .. code:: bash